fourkitchens/sous-drupal-project/README.md

 ## Tweak & Install project

-- Rename your project in `.lando.yml` file (line 1, line 10)
 - Boot local environment and install `Lando start`

   - Follow URL once environment is booted and proceed with Drupal Install

-- Create config directories and set path in settings.php

-  - Recommendation is to create a config directory at the root level
-  - Edit the `$settings['config_sync_directory']` line that was generated in settings.php

 - Modify .gitignore
   - Remove the commented block at the EOF